 What are the chances of having a heart attack?

-According to the American Heart Association, about 735,000 Americans have a heart attack each year.
+According to the American Heart Association, about 735,000 Americans have a heart attack yearly.
 This means that about one in every four deaths in the United States is from a heart attack.

 Is heart attack considered as accidental death?